-This edition of the Arctic Research Commission's Report on Goals and Priorities for Arctic Research focuses on five Major Interagency Projects: Climate Change, The Bering Sea, Arctic Health, Resource Evaluation and Infrastructure Research.
+This edition of the Arctic Research Commission's Report on Goals and Priorities for Arctic Research focuses on five Major Interagency Projects: Climate Change, The Bering Sea, Arctic Health and Infrastructure Research and Resource Assment.
 These projects run the gamut between basic and applied research.
 The Arctic Research Commission believes that there must be a continuous flow of ideas and priorities between basic and applied research.
-The Commission has added two applied research projects (Resource Evaluation and Infrastructure) to our recommendations.